moravianlibrary/AndroidZoomifyViewer/README.md

 }

 ```
 This initializes memory and disk cache.
-Disk cache sice can be configured through resource as well as whether disk cache will be cleared on startup.
+You can configure disk cache size and enable disk cache clean on startup through resouces.
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>